YORG-AI/Open-Assistant/README.md

 # YORG AI

-YORG AI connects large language model with Jupyter Notebook to complete versatile tasks.
+YORG AI connects large language model with Jupyter Notebook to complete various tasks:
+- Explore your GitHub repo; write implementation plans; add new features.
+- Explore your data; generate reports about your data (In Progress).

 YORG AI provides a user-friendly, interactive way to understand existing codebases, write codes and documentation with the knowledge of the whole project, perform data analysis and generate complete reports, and more.

 **License Notation**: YORG AI is constructed and distributed for personal and non-commercial use only.
 For commercial use of this project, please contact corresponding authors.